cobaltpngsituation/cobaltpngsituation/README.md

 ▸Pedo/rape jokes

-▸ SnuffBomb (creator of Laughing Jack.
-I like him, but absolutely do NOT support the creator)
+▸ SnuffBomb (creator of Laughing Jack, whom I like, but I do NOT support the creator)

 ▸Spawnism